Matt McLain

-Matthew Michael McLain (born August 6, 1999) is an American professional baseball shortstop in the Cincinnati Reds organization.
+Matthew Michael McLain (born August 6, 1999) is an American professional baseball infielder for the Cincinnati Reds of Major League Baseball (MLB).
 He played college baseball for the UCLA Bruins.
-McLain was selected by the Reds with the 17th overall pick in the 2021 Major League Baseball draft.
+The Reds selected McLain with the 17th overall pick in the 2021 MLB draft and he made his MLB debut in 2023.

 Amateur career

 McLain attended Arnold O. Beckman High School in Irvine, California.
 He committed to attend the University of California, Los Angeles (UCLA), to play college baseball for the UCLA Bruins.
 As a high school senior, he batted .369 with three home runs.
 He was selected by the Arizona Diamondbacks in the first round with the 25th overall selection of the 2018 Major League Baseball draft.
 However, he did not sign, and instead chose to enroll at UCLA.

 During the summer of 2018, McLain played in the West Coast League for the Bellingham Bells, and was awarded the Top Prospect Award.
 As a freshman at UCLA in 2019, he appeared in 61 games (with sixty being starts) in which he slashed .203/.276/.355 with four home runs and thirty RBIs.
 That summer, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and was West division MVP of the league's all-star game.
 In 2020, McLain played in 13 games and batted .397 with four home runs before the season was cancelled due to the COVID-19 pandemic.
 In 2021, he missed three weeks due to a fractured thumb, but still hit .333 with nine home runs and 36 RBIs in 47 games.